-SDM

-SDM presents the skills required for the successful delivery of complex and innovative software projects, giving students a thorough grounding in the methodologies and practice of people, project, and development management, enhanced by industry guest speakers and by syndicate exercises.
-On completion of the course students will be able to assess a software development situation and select an appropriate management strategy.
+Management SDM SDM presents the skills required for the successful delivery of complex and innovative software projects, giving of complex and innovative software projects, giving students a thorough grounding in the methodologies and practice of people, project, and development management, enhanced by industry guest speakers and by syndicate exercises.
+On completion of the module students will be able to assess a software development situation and select an appropriate management strategy.